owaiskhan772/reactjs-redux-shopping-cart/README.md

 ### Getting Started

 An API has been written and axios is doing the API calls.
-API is running on proxy server having port of 3001 (http://localhost:3001/api/).
+API is running on proxy server having port of 3001 (e.g. http://localhost:3001/books/).

 ### Getting Started